opensafely/documentation/docs/getting-started.md

     Explorer.](images/gitpod-workspace.png)

-    The terminal at the bottom-right of the Gitpod workspace runs commands on a Linux computer, but, don't worry, the few command-line instructions for working with OpenSAFELY are the same regardless of using Windows, Linux or macOS.
+    The terminal at the bottom-right of the Gitpod workspace runs commands on a computer (virtual machine) provided by Gitpod.

     The large, upper-right area holds the main editor and where you will view and edit files that you are working on.
 The left "side bar"